YueYin27/snellcaster/README.md

 ## ⚖️ License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgements

+This project uses [MoGe](https://github.com/microsoft/MoGe) (© Microsoft Corporation, MIT License) for background geometry estimation.
+Our modifications are provided as a patch in [`utils/moge2_infer.patch`](utils/moge2_infer.patch).